mkazuyuki/hauc/etc/ospf.md

 ## Solution : Utilising dynamic routing protocol OSPF

 Before failover:
-Add a virtual router vR1 which have 192.168.75.251, 10.0.0.254 and GW1 as default gateway.
+Adding a virtual router vR1 which have 192.168.75.251, 10.0.0.254 and GW1 as default gateway.
-Add a virtual router vR2 which have 192.168.75.252, 10.0.0.254 and GW2 as default-gateway.
+Adding a virtual router vR2 which have 192.168.75.252, 10.0.0.254 and GW2 as default-gateway.
-Set 10.0.0.1 as the IP address for the VM.
+Setting 10.0.0.1 as the IP address for the VM.
-Set a routing information for 10.0.0.0/24 network to vR1 so that hosts on 192.168.76.0/24 network are accessible to the VM.
+Setting a routing information for 10.0.0.0/24 network to vR1 so that hosts on 192.168.76.0/24 network are accessible to the VM.
-Configure the VM to have 10.0.0.254 as the default-gateway.
+Configuring the VM to have 10.0.0.254 as the default-gateway.

 	          INTERNET